bd-j/forcepho/docs/usage.md

     ```

 4. Within the loop we will either do optimization or HMC sampling, and then check
    the scene back in.
-Here we do sampling using littlemcmc:
+Here we do sampling using `littlemcmc`:

     ```python
         # run HMC, with warmup